keypom/keypom-docs/docs/Tutorials/Advanced/daos/drop.md

 `initKeypom` initializes the SDK to allow for interactions with the Keypom smart contracts.
 Without it, none of the other SDK functions would work as expected.

-After `initKeypom` is called, the FC Drop can be created by calling `createDrop` and adding an `fcData` parameter.

 ```js
 // Change this to your account ID